 Thank you, John.

-Good morning Mrs. Jano,
+Good afternoon Mrs. Jano,

-It is not easy for me to answer your question.
+it is not easy for me to answer your question.
 "Heartbeat" is a broad concept - without a detailed description of the situation, I can only comment on the effects of ginseng, but not on your particular case.

 I do not know exactly what your "heart pounding" means.
 Either it's really high cardiac activity, or it's something else, like inflammation or swelling .
-For example, when my tooth hurts, it "buzzes my heart".
+For example, when my tooth hurts, it "buzzes my heart" in it.
 When my head hurts , my heart pounds at my back.
 When I have a fever, it also "buzzes my heart".
 Another occasion in which I personally feel "heart pounding" is (exceptionally) when I stand up after a long session and I'm in danger of faintness from low pressure.
 This may be your case - ginseng may have lowered your blood pressure to a lower level than your body used to, and the heart is trying to compensate for increased activity.
 However, since I do not know the details of your case, I can not judge it.
 This must be done by a doctor who only has the right to a therapeutic error in our society.
 Ginseng is definitely not something that would irritate or overload the heart, rather the opposite.
-Try to think if you suffer from any illness or if you do not take any other medicines that could affect your cardiovascular system.
-In the regular, long-term use of low doses , young ginseng should develop its range of effects that ultimately improve regeneration and the overall condition not only of your cardiovascular system but also of the entire body.
+Try to think if you suffer from any illness or if you do not take any other medications that could affect your cardiovascular system.
+In the regular, long-term use of low doses , young ginseng should develop its range of effects that will ultimately improve the regeneration and overall condition not only of your cardiovascular system but also of the entire organism.